 - Is your SaaS application in compliance with the current industry regulations?

 Merely getting summary reports of cloud usage isn’t enough.
-There has to be solutions to be alerted for new apps, non-compliance issues, usage growths etc. To ensure complete enterprise security, all these are possible through CASB tools.
+There have to be solutions to be alerted for new apps, non-compliance issues, usage growths, etc. To ensure complete enterprise security, all these are possible through CASB tools.

 Granular Visibility to User Activities: